Catalyst Wedding Co

 Jen Siomacco is the CEO and Editor-in-Chief of Catalyst Wedding Co., a wedding publication focused on bringing more diverse representation to the wedding industry and showcasing all people in love.
 Catalyst also works to connect couples with inclusive wedding vendors and to provide members of marginalized communities with a platform share their own views on weddings.
 Follow Catalyst on Facebook, Instagram, and Pinterest @catalystwedco.

-So you find yourself falling for Jen as well, check out her latest Tedx Talk.
+So if you find yourself falling for Jen as well, check out her latest Tedx Talk.
 XO until next time lovelies.